Client: City of Bellevue

-The City of Bellevue Public Art Program and Urban Boulevards selected Bruce Myers to revitalize the Newport Way streetscape by instilling a renewed sense of neighborhood identity for the town center.
-Art elements inspired by the local landscape have transformed the experience of arrival, enliven the public spaces and expand the use of the Metro hub stations.
-Water, Nature, Ecology of Place and community identity are the central drivers of design for the project.
-The city, in conjunction with the art installation, replaced and expanded plantings along Newport Way with native plants to create a pallet that is distinctly Northwest.
-The art for the project creates strong connections to nature, develops the sense of place, engages the public with the context of Urban Water and its stewardship and contributes to the overall intent of the City for integrating art and an art plan that both enhances livability and inspires public participation as a primary design objective.
-The city council heralded Rain Catchers as an ideal example of art and an art plan that contributes to both their vision of livability and for integrating public art into the city.
+The City of Bellevue Public Art Program and Urban Boulevards selected Bruce Myers to revitalize the Newport Hills streetscape by instilling a renewed sense of neighborhood identity for the town center.
+Art elements inspired by the local landscape have transformed the user experience of arrival, activate the public spaces, and expanded the Metro hub stations' use.
+The City, in conjunction with the art installation, replaced and expanded plantings along Newport Way to create a pallet that is distinctly Northwest.
+Rain Catchers creates strong connections to nature, establishes a renewed sense of place, engages the public with the concept of urban watersheds and their stewardship.
+The city council heralded the project as an ideal example of art and an art plan that contributes to their vision of increased livability and integrating public art into the City.

-Myers worked closely with the City, the Bellevue Public Art Program, Parks and Urban Boulevards, to present to the community concepts for improvements to Newport Way.
-The local landscape, water, and environmental stewardship became the primary focal points for creating neighborhood identity and for designing art that now revitalizes the town center.
-As the lead for the project, Myers developed the art elements and art plan in conjunction with neighborhood outreach directed by the City.
-Myers worked independently with King County Metro to integrate art elements for the Metro shelters and to coordinate the addition of structural integration and installation by Metro.
-Myers' work included extensive research into the functions of the site, incorporating community involvement throughout the creative process, design development, fabrication and installation of the project.
-Final construction documents developed by the city have created a unified plan that brings improvements to over 3000 square feet of streetscape along Newport Way.
+Myers worked closely with the City, the Bellevue Public Art Program, Parks, and Urban Boulevards to present concepts for placemaking and neighborhood identity along Newport Way.
+The local landscape, water, and environmental stewardship became the primary focal points for designing art elements to revitalize the town center.
+As the lead for the project, Myers developed the art plan in conjunction with the City's neighborhood outreach.
+Myers worked independently with King County Metro to integrate art elements for the Metro shelters and coordinate structural integration and installation by Metro.
+Bruce's work included extensive research into the Metro shelters' use, incorporating community involvement throughout the creative process, design development, fabrication, and installation of the project.
+The City's final construction documents created a unified landscape planting plan for the boulevard that brings improvements to over two blocks of the streetscape along Newport Way.